addama/addama.github.io/about.md

 ## Installation

-**For normal interactions with the site, you don't need to install anything** - but if you need to change the layout or want to test your checklist locally, you'll need to set up your environment.
+**For normal interactions with the site, like reading documents or adding new ones, you don't need to install anything** - but if you need to change the layout or want to test your checklist locally, you'll need to set up your environment.

 The site runs on github-pages, which interprets pages using Jekyll and Liquid.
 So, to run this locally, we need to set that up.